miekg/pgo/README.md

 # Podman and Podman-Compose

-Initialy PGO was using podman(-compose) to run the images, but this proved to be a challenge. podman-compose is a seperate project and has it's own ideas on how to parse a compose.yml file (not only his fault, the format is terrible).
+Initialy pgo was using podman(-compose) to run the images, but this proved to be a challenge. podman-compose is a seperate project and has it's own ideas on how to parse a compose.yml file (not only his fault, the format is terrible).
 But using external network just didn't work, regardless what syntax was used.
 Also podman kept complaining about CNI version clashes which were